 Our 2019 Marketing Insight research explores what decision makers really think of digitalisation

-In light of the rapid acceleration of the market, we decided to commission our own primary research into the impact of digitalisation on a key audience: operational decision makers.
-Our aim was to gain additional insight into the key trends and motivations that affect behaviours and drive purchases in 2019/20.
+In light of digitalisation’s transformative effect on our industry, we decided to commission our own primary research into its impact on a key audience: operational decision makers.